MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 1. [Connect to your network](https://docs.microsoft.com/hololens/hololens-network).
 1. [Enroll with your organization](https://docs.microsoft.com/hololens/hololens-enroll-mdm).

-## 3. How to get ready to deploy HoloLens devices for your Organization
+## 3. Deploy HoloLens devices for your Organization

 ### Prepare
 | Checkpoint  | Prepare  |